-Task How To All Pairwise views Customize the layout of the view See Customize the look and layout .
-Save an image of the view Click the Export Image tool (), a shortcut to the File > Export Image subcommands.
+Task How To All Pairwise views Customize the look and colors used in the view Use the Pairwise Alignment section of the Style panel .
+Available color schemes are described here .
+Customize the layout of the view See Customize the look and layout .
+Save an image of the view Click the Export Image tool ( ), a shortcut to the File &gt; Export Image subcommands.
 See Export an image of the view .
 The summary and sequences areas are both exported.
-Only Pairwise views not resulting from a BLAST search Change pairwise alignment Click the Change alignment options in this view tool (), a shortcut to Align > Pairwise .
-Set options as desired and press Align .
+Only Pairwise views not resulting from a BLAST search

-options Create a new pairwise subalignment Select a portion of the alignment, then click the Create new pairwise alignment from selection tool ().
+Change pairwise alignment options Click the Change alignment options in this view tool ( ), a shortcut to Align > Pairwise.
+Set options as desired and press Align.
+Create a new pairwise subalignment Select a portion of the alignment, then click the Create new pairwise alignment from selection tool ( ).
 The subalignment will open in a new Pairwise view.
-Export data from the view Click the Export Data tool (), a shortcut to the File > Export Data subcommands.
+Export data from the view Click the Export Data tool ( ), a shortcut to the File &gt; Export Data subcommands.
 See Export data to a file .
-Make a copy of the current view Click the Clone this view tool ().
+Copy data from the view to paste into an e-notebook or text editor First select the range by clicking on the first residue and Shift +clicking on the last residue.
+Then right-click on the selection and choose Copy .
+Make a copy of the current view Click the Clone this view tool ( ).
 This makes an exact copy of the current Pairwise view, including sequences, alignment type, settings and current selection.
 This is useful if you want to change one factor for comparison to the original alignment.